Battle of Sultan Yacoub: Aftermath

 Thirty IDF soldiers died in the battle, which was viewed as an Israeli intelligence failure.
 Five IDF soldiers were missing in action: Zachary Baumel, Yehuda Katz, Zvi Feldman, Ariel Lieberman, and Hezi Shai.
 The first three soldiers were reportedly paraded through Damascus atop their captured tank; Time reporter Dean Brelis testified to having seen the three captives alive at the time.
-Baumel's body was recovered in a secret military operation in 2019.
-Lieberman was returned to Israel in a prisoner exchange in June 1984.
-Feldman and Katz remain missing in action.
+Baumel's body was recovered in a secret military operation in 2019 and Feldman's body was recovered in an operation by the Mossad in 2025.
+Lieberman was released in a prisoner exchange in June 1984.
+Katz remained missing in action.

 Tank commander Hezi Shai was presumed dead by the Israeli defense establishment.
 Two and a half years later, his whereabouts were discovered in Damascus, where he was being held by the Popular Front for the Liberation of Palestine – General Command (PFLP-GC), a pro-Syria Palestinian militant organization led by Ahmed Jibril.
 Shai's repatriation was negotiated together with that of two other captured Israeli soldiers, Yosef Grof and Nissim Salem, through mediator and Austrian diplomat Dr. Herbert Amry, in return for 1,150 Palestinian and Lebanese prisoners being held by Israel.
 Shai was returned to Israel in May 1985.